History of the Jews in Australia: Arts and culture

 There have been Jewish contributions to Australian visual arts.
 Georges Mora, born Gunter Morawski in 1913 in Leipzig, Germany, of Jewish/Polish heritage, fled Germany to Paris in 1930, then to Melbourne in 1949.
 He established the Tolarno Gallery in Melbourne's bohemian St Kilda.
 This became a venue for exhibitions of Australian Modernist avant garde art.
 His wife, Mirka Mora, became a prominent artist.
 Printmaker and projection artist Ludwig Hirschfeld Mack graduate and professor of the Bauhaus was deported to Australia as an "enemy alien" on the ship HMT Dunera, spending time in internment camps in Hay, Orange and Tatura, before being sponsored for Australian citizenship by (Sir) James Darling, headmaster of Geelong Church of England Grammar School.
 He was influential in the introduction of Bauhaus principles into visual art and design curricula in Australia.
 E. P. Fox and Abbey Alston have achieved distinction.
 Paintings by both these artists have been hung in the Melbourne National Gallery.
 In the Adelaide Gallery hangs a tribute to the memory of H. Abrahams for the services he rendered to the progress of art in Australia.
 Two Jews of Australian birth, S. Alexander and Joseph Jacobs, have attained some distinction as writers.

-There has always been a thriving Australian Jewish media sector.
-From The Australian Jewish News, Australia's largest and longest running hard copy publication, to radio shows, online magazines, periodicals, and blogs, Jewish Australians have been dedicated contributors to media intended for internal communal consumption, as well as the wider Australian society.
+There has long been an Australian Jewish media sector.
+From The Australian Jewish News, to radio shows, online magazines, periodicals, and blogs, Jewish Australians have contributed to media serving both the Jewish community, as well as the wider Australian society.